 Dash Mount: The second most popular location for mounting a GPS is the dash.
 Dash mounts come in two flavors.
 The first type uses your existing suction cup mount.
 The base is often weighted and features a non skid bottom similar to one of the mounts we reviewed which you can read here.
 There is a second type of dash mount which is simply an adhesive round plate.
 Like the weighted mount, these feature a smooth round surface which your suction cup will stick to.

 Vent Mount: I always liked vent mounts.
 Typically, the vent is at the perfect location for a driver as your eyes do not have to wander very far from the windshield to see the GPS.
-Anotgher advantage is that the vent is always somewhat below the view of a passing bad guy who is looking for windshield mounts.
+Another advantage is that the vent is always somewhat below the view of a passing bad guy who is looking for windshield mounts.
 The drawback about vent mounts is that removal is often tricky and they normally only work on horizontal vents.
-If you decide to try a vent mount try to purchase one that uses a mini vice to attach to the vent slats versus the typical mount which uses arms to attach.
+If you decide to try a vent mount try to purchase one that uses a mini vice to attach to the vent slats versus the typical mount which uses arms to attach – we especially like the Garmin Vent Mount for this location.

 If you haven’t selected your GPS yet, be sure to read our Guide to Buying a Garmin Nuvi GPS.